iShares Core U.S. Aggregate Bond ETF (NYSEARCA:AGG) Shares Sold by Baystate Wealth Management LLC

-Baystate Wealth Management LLC lessened its stake in iShares Core U.S. Aggregate Bond ETF (NYSEARCA:AGG – Get Rating) by 25.8% in the 4th quarter, according to the company in its most recent Form 13F filing with the SEC.
-The fund owned 378,383 shares of the company’s stock after selling 131,725 shares during the quarter. iShares Core U.S. Aggregate Bond ETF comprises about 3.4% of Baystate Wealth Management LLC’s holdings, making the stock its 11th largest holding.
-Baystate Wealth Management LLC’s holdings in iShares Core U.S. Aggregate Bond ETF were worth $36,699,000 as of its most recent filing with the SEC.
+Baystate Wealth Management LLC cut its holdings in iShares Core U.S. Aggregate Bond ETF (NYSEARCA:AGG – Get Rating) by 25.8% in the 4th quarter, according to its most recent 13F filing with the SEC.
+The fund owned 378,383 shares of the company’s stock after selling 131,725 shares during the period. iShares Core U.S. Aggregate Bond ETF accounts for about 3.4% of Baystate Wealth Management LLC’s holdings, making the stock its 11th biggest position.
+Baystate Wealth Management LLC’s holdings in iShares Core U.S. Aggregate Bond ETF were worth $36,699,000 at the end of the most recent quarter.

-Other hedge funds and other institutional investors have also recently made changes to their positions in the company.
-Core Wealth Advisors Inc. acquired a new stake in shares of iShares Core U.S. Aggregate Bond ETF in the second quarter valued at approximately $26,000.
-HighMark Wealth Management LLC acquired a new stake in shares of iShares Core U.S. Aggregate Bond ETF in the third quarter valued at approximately $30,000.
+Several other institutional investors also recently bought and sold shares of AGG.
+Core Wealth Advisors Inc. acquired a new position in iShares Core U.S. Aggregate Bond ETF in the 2nd quarter valued at $26,000.
+HighMark Wealth Management LLC acquired a new position in iShares Core U.S. Aggregate Bond ETF in the 3rd quarter valued at $30,000.
 John W. Brooker & Co.
-CPAs acquired a new stake in shares of iShares Core U.S. Aggregate Bond ETF in the third quarter valued at approximately $33,000.
-EWG Elevate Inc. acquired a new stake in shares of iShares Core U.S. Aggregate Bond ETF in the fourth quarter valued at approximately $36,000.
-Finally, Worth Asset Management LLC acquired a new stake in shares of iShares Core U.S. Aggregate Bond ETF in the first quarter valued at approximately $44,000.
-Institutional investors and hedge funds own 80.07% of the company’s stock.
+CPAs acquired a new position in iShares Core U.S. Aggregate Bond ETF in the 3rd quarter valued at $33,000.
+EWG Elevate Inc. acquired a new position in iShares Core U.S. Aggregate Bond ETF in the 4th quarter valued at $36,000.
+Finally, Worth Asset Management LLC acquired a new position in iShares Core U.S. Aggregate Bond ETF in the 1st quarter valued at $44,000.
+80.07% of the stock is currently owned by institutional investors and hedge funds.

 iShares Core U.S. Aggregate Bond ETF Trading Down 0.4 %